 Coca-Cola is in ‘serious talks’ to develop cannabis-infused drinks as more countries move to legalise the drug.
 The Atlanta based drinks giant, which own over 500 brands including Sprite, Fanta and Costa Coffee, is in advanced discussions with Canadian company Aurora Cannabis.
 Bloomberg reported Coca-Cola wants to enter the cannabis sector because soft drinks are becoming increasingly unpopular as they are seen as unhealthy.
+The deal is said to be quite benefiting to all the parties involved, as the private sector of supplying pure CBD products is already taken over by Magnolia Wellness which is offering its potential customers to buy its products online, thus leaving a massive lacuna in the soft drink industry to be filled.

 A source close to the negotiations between the companies said: ‘They’re pretty advanced down the path of doing a deal.